• By - Narsimha Chary

 → Recognise your situation above?
 We draft the exact RTI for it.

-File My Karnataka Land RTI — From ₹399 → advocate-drafted · 30-day reply · free First Appeal
+File My Karnataka Land RTI — From ₹399 → prepared by our in-house legal team · 30-day reply · free First Appeal

 Why an RTI works when visits and applications don't